How To Start A Nonprofit In Alaska

 Even though you won’t publish your Alaska nonprofit’s bylaws and don’t have to submit them to the state, they remain your nonprofit’s most important internal document.
 Your bylaws define how your nonprofit operates, including how directors get appointed (and how long they stay in office), who has power over what, and how your nonprofit will maintain its records and ensure its ongoing compliance with state and federal laws.
 You should adopt your nonprofit’s bylaws at its organizational meeting—its first official meeting—at the same time that you appoint directors, elect officers, and ratify your articles of incorporation.
 You can hold this meeting before or shortly after filing your Articles of Incorporation, but you should definitely do so before applying for 501(c)(3) tax-exempt status with the IRS.

 Hire Northwest, and we’ll provide a free template for writing nonprofit bylaws that you can easily adapt to your nonprofit’s circumstances and purpose.
-We also provide other free nonprofit forms to help guide your nonprofit as it develops and grows.
+We also provide Alaska nonprofit bylaws, as well as other free nonprofit forms to help guide your nonprofit as it develops and grows.

 Apply for Federal and/or State Tax Exemptions